George-Apetrei/Tic-Tac-Toe/README.md

 Note: Due to the limited amount of computation of the microcontroller, the AI is also limited to a low difficulty

-Layout is visible when launching the program in proteus however I will include a screenshot of it
+Layout is visible when launching the program in proteus however I will include a screenshot of it: "Layout.jpg"

 Component list: